- By Buckinghamshire Business First

 If you want the tax you owe to be collected from your wages or pension

-Submit your online return by December 30th if you want HMRC to automatically collect tax you owe from your wages and pension.
+You must have submitted your online return by December 30th if you want HMRC to automatically collect tax you owe from your wages and pension.
 Find out if you are eligible to pay this way.

 Need help with your tax return?